BenMusch/site/src/pages/index.md

 intro:
   blurbs:
     - image: /img/icon-pillow.png
+      heading: Harm Reduction
       text: >
-        Harm Reduction: We support practical solutions that provide relief for unhoused residents such as the development of safe sleeping sites and shelters.
+        We support practical solutions that provide relief for unhoused residents such as the development of safe sleeping sites and shelters.
     - image: /img/icon-home.png
+      heading: Systemic Change
-      text: "Systemic Change: We support policies that divest from the policing of unhoused residents and invest in sustainable solutions that seek to address the systemic neglect and oppression of unhoused residents throughout San Francisco."
+      text: "We support policies that divest from the policing of unhoused residents and invest in sustainable solutions that seek to address the systemic neglect and oppression of unhoused residents throughout San Francisco."
     - image: /img/icon-hands.png
+      heading: Mutual Aid
       text: >
-        Mutual Aid: We offer our time and resources to help improve the conditions for unhoused residents and work towards other issues of equity in the neighborhood.
+        We offer our time and resources to help improve the conditions for unhoused residents and work towards other issues of equity in the neighborhood.
+button:
+ text: Learn more about us!
+ href: '/about'
+closing:
+ heading: What else is CVHA involved with?
+ text: We welcome input... (fill in via UI)
 ---